 What would you say to someone thinking of starting this career path?

 Well, I hope you’re ready to work hard because you’ll need to hang on: it’s at least a decade of studies with a lot of work, sacrifices and mental distress.
 But these all happen in parallel with very powerful moments of feeling a sense of achievement.
-Unlike many of my friends, I have never wondered in the past ten years if I was useful if my job was meaningful – even when we are not in contact with patients, we are aware that we contribute to helping society.
+Unlike many of my friends, I have never wondered in the past ten years if I was useful or if my job was meaningful – even when we are not in contact with patients, we are aware that we contribute to helping society.

 * We used the term ‘medical biologist’ to translate the French term médecin biologiste